theNewDynamic/how-the-icc-works.org/_confirmation-of-charges/introduction.md

 ---

-After an individual’s initial appearance, the Pre-Trial Chamber ("PTC") must hold a hearing within a reasonable amount of time to confirm or dismiss the charges presented by the Prosecutor.
+After an individual’s initial appearance, the Pre-Trial Chamber (PTC) must hold a hearing within a reasonable amount of time to confirm or dismiss the charges presented by the Prosecutor.
 The PTC can either:

 * Confirm the charges and send the case to the Trial Chambers for trial (at this point the individual becomes the “Accused”); or
 * Dismiss the charges and set the individual free; or